EaglerDevs/Eaglercraft-1.21.1-Archive/README.md

+# DMCA'd! aww man.
+This has been dmca'd so archived now.
 # Eaglercraft 1.21.1
 New updated version of Minecraft for the Eaglercraft community.
 ### Brought to you by RaveTek and AR-DEV-1